Bronze Hardware

 Holding Iron This is another special purpose tool with a number of uses around a boatshop.
 It is shaped like the head of a top maul, in fact that's what inspired the design, but that's where the similarity between the two ends.
 Its primary function is to back up the heads of rivets while their inboard ends are being piened.
 It weighs a hefty 6 pounds, so it is also aOur Own Boatbuilding Tools great tool to have when nails are being driven because it absorbs the shock that would otherwise be transferred throughout the boat.
 Each is outfitted with a tapered 3/8" tip so that you can back up a recessed nail head, and with side recesses to accommodate 3/8" and 1/2" roves.
 In use, snap the rove into the appropriate recess, position the iron over the nail point on the inboard planking surface, and drive it home, setting the rove and serving as backing at the same time.

 Rove Iron A rove iron looks like an overdeveloped nailset, though it is correctly a burr set.
 There are always places in a boat where a holding iron simply won't fit.
 That's where this tool comes in.
-It is just the ticket for setting roves or undersized burrs.
+It is just the ticket for setting roves or undersized burrs, and particularly handy for straightening the inboard ends of rivets at the turn of the bilge.
 Made of hot rolled steel, it measures approximately 6" long and 3/4" in diameter.
-The new ones are turned from hexagonal stock.
+Note please that our latest ones are turned from hexagonal stock.

 Bronze Riveting Hammer There is absolutely no substitute for a lightweight ballpien hammer for making down copper rivets.
 One with a 4 ounce head works best, and we designed this hammer specifically for boatbuilding.
 Ours is cast hard manganese bronze alloy with the head and shaft a single piece–this head will never come loose.
 The handle is offset just enough to keep you from rapping your knuckles while riveting.
 These are polished and fitted with oil finished teak or walnut handles.
 Second to none, our bronze riveting hammers are beautiful to behold and a joy to use.
 Built to last a lifetime and beyond...